guarzo/aa-payout/README.md

 **Problem**: "You are not currently in a fleet" error
 - **Solution**: Make sure you're actually in a fleet in EVE Online
-- **Solution**: Verify the correct FC character is selected in the dropdown (top navigation)
+- **Solution**: Verify the correct organizer character is selected in the dropdown (top navigation)
 - **Solution**: Ensure you have added an ESI token with `esi-fleets.read_fleet.v1` scope for that character
 - **Solution**: Try refreshing your ESI token by re-adding your character

 **Problem**: "ESI fleet import failed" error
-- **Solution**: Ensure you are the fleet commander or have fleet boss role
+- **Solution**: Ensure you are the fleet commander or have fleet boss role in EVE Online
 - **Solution**: Check your ESI token is valid and not expired
 - **Solution**: Verify network connectivity to ESI